 For further information see our Cycle to work FAQ's (Word).

 Cleaner, cheaper and quicker – public transport has many benefits.
-From St Andrews, the railway and buses take you to Scotland and the rest of UK: whether to the Highlands or cities like London and Glasgow.
-Plan your travel by:
+From St Andrews, buses take you to Scotland and the rest of UK: whether to the Highlands or cities like London and Glasgow.

 Interested in getting involved?
 Campaign for reopening the railway along East Neuk.
 The railway would improve sustainable commuting between Edinburgh, Crail, St Andrews and Dundee and make our roads quiet and less busy.